 In August 2018, the Financial Accounting Standards Board (FASB) issued guidance entitled "Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Cost."
 The guidance aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangements that include an internal-use software license).
 The accounting for the service element of a hosting arrangement that is a service contract is not affected by this guidance.
 This guidance becomes effective for interim and annual periods beginning after December 15, 2019.
 The guidance also requires an entity (customer) to expense the capitalized implementation costs of a hosting arrangement that is a service contract over the term of the hosting arrangement.
 It further specifies where to present expense and payments in the financial statements.
 Early adoption is permitted.
 The guidance is to be applied on a retrospective or prospective basis to all implementation costs incurred after the date of adoption.
-The Association is evaluating the impact of adoption on the Association's financial condition and its results of operations.
+The Association anticipates no impact on the Association's financial condition and its results of operations.

 In August 2018, the FASB issued guidance entitled "Disclosure Framework - Changes to the Disclosure Requirements for Defined Benefit Plans."
 The guidance modifies the disclosure requirements for employers that sponsor defined benefit pension or other postretirement plans.
 This guidance becomes effective for fiscal years ending after December 15, 2020.
 Early adoption is permitted.
 The guidance is to be applied on a retrospective basis for all periods.
-The adoption of this guidance will not impact the Association's financial condition or its results of operations, but will impact the employee benefit plan disclosures.
+The adoption of this guidance will not impact the Association's financial condition or its results of operations but will impact the employee benefit plan disclosures.

 In August 2018, the FASB issued guidance entitled "Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement."
 The guidance modifies the requirements on fair value measurements by removing, modifying or adding to the disclosures.
 This guidance becomes effective for interim and annual periods beginning after December 15, 2019.
-Early adoption is permitted and an entity is permitted to early adopt any removal or modified disclosures and delay adoption of the additional disclosures until their effective date.
-The adoption of this guidance did not impact the Association's financial condition or its results of operations, but did impact the fair value measurements disclosures.
+The adoption of this guidance did not impact the Association's financial condition or its results of operations but did impact the fair value measurements disclosures.
 The Association early adopted the removal and modified disclosures during the fourth quarter of 2018.

 In February 2018, the Financial Accounting Standards Board (FASB) issued guidance entitled "Income Statement - Reporting Comprehensive Income - Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income."
 This guidance allows for the reclassification from accumulated other comprehensive income to retained earnings for stranded tax effects resulting from the recently issued tax legislation, Tax Cuts and Jobs Act (TCJA) that lowered the federal corporate tax rate from 35 percent to 21 percent.
 The amount of the reclassification shall include the effect of the change in the tax rate on gross deferred tax amounts and related valuation allowances at the date of enactment of the TCJA related to items remaining in accumulated other comprehensive income.
 The guidance becomes effective for financial statements issued for fiscal years beginning after December 15, 2018, and interim periods within those fiscal years.
 Early adoption is permitted.
-The adoption of this guidance will have no impact on the Association's financial condition and its results of operations.
+The adoption of this guidance did not impact the Association's financial condition and its results of operations.